 As Americares shipments continue to arrive in Puerto Rico and to ensure that the medicine and relief supplies reach health facilities serving patients in need, the team has completed 147 local distributions of medicines and supplies to 68 partners including 18 hospitals and clinics.
-Our assessment teams have visited hospitals and clinics on the islands of Vieques and Culebra, Mayaguez, Rincon in the west, Utuado in the mountains, as well as the greater Ponce and San Juan areas.
-The team has delivered aid to 18 hospitals and clinics, including provision of a satellite phone to the hospital in Vieques for critical communications, as well as setting up a temporary structure in another community to allow an inoperable health facility to offer services again.
-In addition, the team is helping to provide transportation for dialysis patients in Vieques to and from the mainland.
+Our assessment teams have visited hospitals and clinics on the islands of Vieques and Culebra, Mayaguez, Rincon in the west, Utuado in the mountains, as well as the greater Ponce and San Juan areas to determine recovery needs.
+The team set up a temporary structure in one community to allow an inoperable health facility to offer services again.
+They also are helping to provide transportation for dialysis patients in Vieques to and from the mainland.
 Earlier, 60 health professionals at Ponce Health Science University received disaster medicine training.

 “Americares went down, we are gathering the needs list – what they need most urgently and when – and bringing it back up here to San Juan, and then we will be doing air shipments and cargo via boat, coming in with medicines and medical supplies for the additional needs and all of the recovery.”

 In addition to deployment of response teams, Americares previously had been working with the Puerto Rico Department of Health to stock emergency shelters in San Juan with medical equipment and supplies.
 As more shipments arrive, the team has begun the difficult task of assessing the many health system needs and planning for a long recovery.